AshStanton/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Empowering Your Digital Journey
+      text: Optimize Your Digital Marketing with Tailored Strategies
       color: text-dark
       type: TitleBlock
-    subtitle: Transform Your Digital Presence
+    subtitle: >-
+      We help businesses improve their online presence through expert ad management, SEO analysis, and more.
     text: >
       TechApptitude helps you break through the barriers of digital marketing.
       With our specialized Meta advertising and SEO optimization services, we